arpabet/beans/README.md

 ### Types

-Bean Framework supports following types for beans:
+Beans Framework supports following types for beans:
 * Pointer to struct
 * Interface
 * Function

-Bean Framework does not support Struct type as bean instance type.
+Beans Framework does not support Struct type as bean instance type.

 ### Function